jili5044/desktop-clock/README.md

 ## Contributing

 Contributions are welcome and greatly appreciated.
-Whether it's bug reporting, feature requests, or code contributions, your input helps improve Desktop Clock for everyone.
+Whether it's bug reporting, feature requests, or code contributions, your input helps improve this for everyone.

 Feel free to fork the repo, create a feature branch, and submit a pull request!